AntoineSoetewey/statsandr/content/about.md

 ## What?

 This blog is, as its name suggests, about [statistics](/tags/statistics/) and [R](/tags/r/).
 More specifically, it aims at helping academics and professionals working with data to grasp important statistical concepts using examples and plain English.

-When possible, for all statistical concepts covered in this blog, I try to write an article on how to apply them in R. I will also occasionally present some work related to data science using R and news about my research.
+When possible, for all statistical concepts covered in this blog, I try to write an article on how to apply them in R. I will also occasionally present some work related to data science using R, news about my research and to a smaller extent, my journey in the blogging world.

 ## Why?